haotian2006/HelperDocs-contributions/Fixing Errors.md

         end
     end)
     ```
-    this is wrong because task.spawn makes it so that the the saving process doesn't yield, but we need it to yield.
+    this is wrong because task.spawn makes it so that the saving process doesn't yield, but we need it to yield.
 If you want to do it correctly you can do it like this
     ```lua
     game:BindToClose(function()
         local players = game.Players:GetPlayers()
-        local amt = #players -- how many players needs to be saved local count = 0 -- how many players has been saved for _,Player in players do
+        local amt = #players -- how many players need to be saved local count = 0 -- how many players have been saved for _,Player in players do
             task.spawn(function()
-            -- makes it so that everyone save at the same time instead of 1 by 1 save(Player)
+            -- makes it so that everyone saves at the same time instead of 1 by 1 save(Player)
                 count += 1
                 -- when player is done saving increase